normandavey/AlphaFold2-IDR-complex-prediction/README.md

 **Histone deacetylase 4 14-3-3 phosphomotif bound to 14-3-3gamma**
 *Definition:*
-A short IDR binding to a groove inside a 14-3-3 domain, adopting an irregular conformation.
-The interaction requires a phosphorylated serine.
+A short IDR binding to a groove inside a 14-3-3 domain, adopting an *irregular conformation*.
+The interaction requires a *phosphorylated serine*.
 Composition: 1 ordered protein + 1 IDR
 PDB:3uzd